-- 1. Student is residing with a parent or legal guardian full-time in their primary residence within a 35-mile radius of Ada Oklahoma (Proof of residency will be required). - 2.
-Student is 21 years of age or older. - 3.
-Student is married, has a dependent, or other extenuating circumstances.
+- 1. Student is residing with a parent or legal guardian full-time in their primary residence within a 35mile radius of Ada Oklahoma (Proof of residency will be required). - 2.
+Student is 21 years of age or older (Birth Certificate, Drivers License, State ID, Passport, etc.) - 3.
+Student is married, has a dependent, or other extenuating circumstances (Please submit in writing explaining your circumstances along with relevant paperwork to housingresidencelife@ecok.edu). - 4.
+Financial Need: Please contact the office of Housing & Residence Life via housingresidencelife@ecok.edu, or by calling 580-559-5896 to obtain additional paperwork.